LivePersonInc/developer-center/pages/documents/ConversationalAI/LiveIntent/LiveIntentOveview.md

 #### Starter Pack Quick Start

-If you don't already have intents created in Intent Builder, and you want to get up to speed quickly, LiveIntent offers starter packs filled with common intents different business verticals.
+If you don't already have intents created in Intent Builder, and you want to get up to speed quickly, LiveIntent offers starter packs filled with common intents for different business verticals.
 These starter packs leverage your historical transcript data to automatically create a model for your brand.

 To get started with starter packs, please contact your LivePerson account representative.

 #### Manual Setup

-* If you already have intents in Intent Builder, see [here](liveintent-enabling-liveintent.html) for how to enable them in LiveIntent.
+* If you already have intents in Intent Builder, see [here](liveintent-enabling-liveintent.html) for information on how to enable them in LiveIntent.

-* If you don't have intents in Intent Builder, but you want to set them up manually, use [Intent Builder](intent-builder-overview.html) to create a domain and the intents, [enable liveintent](liveintent-enabling-liveintent.html), and add training phrases.
+* If you don't have intents in Intent Builder, but you want to set them up manually, use [Intent Builder](intent-builder-overview.html) to create a domain and the intents, add training phrases, and [enable liveintent](liveintent-enabling-liveintent.html).

 * If you have intents in an external system, you can import them into Intent Builder.

 ### Using LiveIntent

-When you have intents and they are enabled for LiveIntent, you can view the data in the [LiveIntent dashboard](https://knowledge.liveperson.com/ai-bots-automation-liveintent-dashboard.html).
+When you have intents, and they are enabled for LiveIntent, you can view the data in the [LiveIntent dashboard](https://knowledge.liveperson.com/ai-bots-automation-liveintent-dashboard.html).